Birds of Prey

 Meeting Place: Glacier Institute Field Camp.

-Day 2: We’ll meet at 7 a.m. at Field Camp and travel to the east-side of the Park and around the outer roads (approximately 200 miles round trip).
+Day 2: We will meet at 7 a.m. at Field Camp and travel to the east-side of the Park and around the outer roads (approximately 200 miles round trip).
 We’ll spend the day looking at nesting and migrating raptors such as eagles, ospreys, harriers, and red-tailed, ferruginous, and Swainson’s Hawks.
-We’ll also look at other east-side bird sites including prairie habitat and glacial potholes.
+We will also look at other east-side bird sites including prairie habitat and glacial potholes.
 The course will end by 4 p.m. and will not be cancelled due to weather.

 Accommodations: 1 night of lodging are included into the course fee.
 Our student cabins are basic, hostel-style cabins with 5 single beds, bedside lights, and electrical outlets.
 Students should be prepared to share a cabin with up to 4 other people, cabins are separated by gender.
 Couples may be paired up in the event there is ample space.
 We provide a bottom sheet for your bed as well as a pillow and pillow case, but please bring a warm sleeping bag.
 Be sure to bring a flashlight or headlamp for night trips to the bathroom.
 The community bathhouse has flush toilets, sinks, and hot showers.